jan1na/Bleeding-Detecting-on-Capsule-Endoscopy/README.md

 pip install -r requirements.txt
 ```

+## Warning
+Results are not meaningful, because the patients in the train and test data did not get separeted which could result in data leakage.

 ## Introduction
 This project aims to classify capsule endoscopy images into bleeding and healthy categories.
 The dataset consists of:
 - **713 bleeding images**